Marcellus Coffermans (active 1549-1578)

 His paintings are jewel-like and meticulous.
 This work is only 26cm by 37cm and painted on copper.
 It is a testament to Brueghel’s skill in depicting animals – note the array of birds and small animals in the foreground.

-Several of the animals were inspired by Rubens.
+Several of the animals were inspired by Rubens, with whom Bruegel was a close friend and collaborator.
 The horse is derived from Rubens’ painting ‘Riding School’.
-Brueghel was a close friend and collaborator of Rubens.

-The silver-gilt shield was commissioned by the merchants and bankers of the City of London in 1814 to a design by Thomas Stothard based on Joseph Flaxman’s Achilles Shield and it followed the same format with a series of narrative subjects surrounding a strong central composition.
+The silver-gilt shield was commissioned by the merchants and bankers of the City of London in 1814 to a design by Thomas Stothard.
+It was based on Joseph Flaxman’s Achilles Shield and followed the same format with a series of narrative subjects surrounding a strong central composition.

 The shield was finally cast in 1822 by Benjamin Smith for the firm of Green, Ward and Green.